dracupid/nobone/doc/readme.ejs.md

 it will open a html page with syntax highlight.
 Or full version `http://127.0.0.1:8013/app.js?source=javascript#L10`

-You can use `/nobone-doc/:moduleName/:path` to open a dependencies' markdown file.
-Such as `/nobone-doc/jdb/readme.md`.
+You can use `?gotoDoc` to open a dependencies' markdown file.
+Such as `jdb/readme.md?gotoDoc`.
+Nobone will use the node require's algorithm to search for the module recursively.

 *****************************************************************************